Dr Mick Hanley

 Roles on external bodies

-Journal refereeing includes: The American Naturalist, PLoS Biology, Ecology, New Phytologist, Journal of Applied Ecology, Journal of Ecology, Functional Ecology, Oikos, Oecologia, Biological Conservation
+Journal refereeing includes: Science, The American Naturalist, Ecology, New Phytologist, Journal of Applied Ecology, Journal of Ecology, Functional Ecology, Oikos, Oecologia, Biological Conservation

-Referee and invited evaluation committee member Belgian Federal Science Policy Office (“Biodiversity” programme), Brussels & Agence Nationale de la Recherche (“The Sixth Extinction” Programme), Paris 2009.
+Referee and invited evaluation committee member Belgian Federal Science Policy Office & Agence Nationale de la Recherche France and regular referee for NERC (UK), NSF (USA), ANR (France) 2014, ARC (Australia) and EU.

-I am programme leader for the Environmental Biology degree and module leader for 'Global Change Biology' (BIOL 310) & 'Field Biology' (BIOL 123).
-In addition I contribute to various other modules including BIO 010, BIO 119; BIOL 127; BIOL 204; BIOL 217 and organise and lead the first year Conservation Biology fieldcourse to Andalucia, Spain.
+I am module leader for 'Field Biology' (BIOL123), 'Ecology' (BIOL214) and 'Global Change Biology' (BIOL 310) and in addition contribute to various other modules spanning foundation to Masters levels.
+I also organise and lead the first year Conservation Biology fieldcourse to Andalucia, Spain.

 Staff serving as external examiners